 The Head Start Innovation Fund is an $11 million effort, launched in 2013, aimed at improving the quality of Head Start services and outcomes for children and their families in Detroit and the tri-county region of Wayne, Oakland and Macomb counties.
-Collectively, this geographic area serves over 6,000 children through Head Start and Early Head Start.
+Collectively, this geographic area serves nearly 9,000 children through Head Start and Early Head Start.
 The Innovation Fund is supported by a group of 10 regional and national foundations.

 The Innovation Fund awards competitive grants to Head Start providers, as well as strategic support for system-wide needs, such as oversight of a monthly Learning Network, creation and administration of a common enrollment campaign, comprehensive data collection, and provision of collaborative access to shared resources, such as quality training.

 The Innovation Fund leverages and supports a $48 million, 5-year federal investment in Head Start programs in Detroit following a rebidding process in 2013, as well a similar recompetition effort that occurred in the outlying counties in 2016.
 The supporters of the Innovation Fund, saw that these rebidding competitions were a moment of key change in the system locally, and want to be supportive of both new providers and existing providers as they transition to a new model of Head Start that provides more full day options for parents as well as more slots for younger children.